Useful Notes: Toronto Subway

 The lines of the system are as follows:

-- Yonge-University-Spadina Line: Shaped like a U and colored yellow on the system map, this line is the oldest in the system (wtih the Eglington-Union stretch opening in 1954) as well as the most heavily used.
+- Yonge-University-Spadina Line: Shaped like a U and coloured yellow on the system map, this line is the oldest in the system (with the Eglington-Union stretch opening in 1954) as well as the most heavily used.
 Currently, an extension into the suburb of Vaughn is to be opened in 2016.
+Since 2011, it has been run with the rather marvelous Toronto Rocket rolling stock.

 - Bloor-Danforth Line: Covering an east-west axis about 2 to 3 kilometers inland from Lake Ontario, this line is the second oldest, second buisiest and second longest in the system.
+Coloured green on the system map.
 The first portions of it opened in 1966 after being in the planning stages for several years.
-Currently, the line has no extensions planned.
+Every now and then there's talk of extending it west to Mississauga, but as of 2013, its extension is going to be the replacement of...

 - Scarborough RT: A bit off an odd subway line, the Scarborough RT was opened in 1986 and runs through the district of (you guessed it) Scarborough.
-The line, unlike the rest of the system, uses different rolling stock, different track gague and different means of propolusion.
+The line, unlike the rest of the system, uses different rolling stock, different track gauge and different means of propulsion.
+Coloured blue on the map.
 It was originally going to be a streetcar line, but politics turned it into what it is today.
-However, the line is to be demolished and replaced with streetcars after the Pan American Games in 2015.
+As noted, in September 2013, the City Council voted to replace it with an extension to the Bloor-Danforth Line.

 Intersting facts about the subway include: